+* - channel prefix [4] (e.g. “u_”, “i_”, “u_lo_”, …)

 Aperture correction (optional)

 Correction “aperture correction” defines whether the TWM algorithms should perform gain and phase correction to the effect of the aperture time of the ADC.
 The correction has effect only for digitizers that have aperture parameter such as 3458A.
 It will perform corrections: